 Previous themes and research highlights

-Examples of impact created by our alumni
+Examples of impact created by CDT alumni

-Influence on Policy
+Influence on policy:

 Interested in partnering with us?

-Please contact Sue Jones on firstname.lastname@example.org or 0115 9514242.
+Please contact Dr Sue Jones, Transformation Manager on firstname.lastname@example.org or 0115 9514242.